EleutherAI/website/content-blog/weak-to-strong.md

 ### Relabeling

 In these experiments, we train the student on the probe's predictions instead of the supervisor's.
-As with strong-to-strong training, the idea is to
+As with strong-to-strong training, the idea is to lean harder on the strong model's inductive biases while still making use of all of the data.